Liquid-liquid extraction (LLE)

 Inline liquid-liquid extraction

-In flow chemistry, work-up and subsequent separation of an organic and aqueous phase can be conducted by flowing the input stream across a hydrophobic membrane.
+In flow chemistry, work-up and subsequent separation of an organic phase (which may include organic compounds such as oils or lipids) and an aqueous phase can be conducted by flowing the input stream across a hydrophobic membrane.

-The separation of the phases is promoted by the cross-membrane pressure which forces the organic phase through the hydrophobic membrane.
-Both phases can then be fed into separate fluid lines which can go onto collection, waste or fed through for further reactions (multi-step synthesis).
+The separation of the two phases is promoted by the cross-membrane pressure which forces the organic phase through the hydrophobic membrane.
+Both phases can then be fed into separate fluid lines which can go onto collection, waste, or be directed through a separatory funnel for further reactions (multi-step synthesis).

 In flow, the liquid-liquid extraction apparatus allows the setting of both the system pressure and CMP.
 The apparatus consists of a separator which contains a hydrophobic PTFE membrane sandwiched between two halves of a separator chip.